How can I claim the extra charges back on my parcel from abroad?

 - a copy of the invoice from the postal and courier company

 - your name, address and signature

-Submit the letter to:
+Send the request to:

 6401 DN Heerlen